k0sproject/k0s/docs/high-availability.md

 For etcd high availability it's recommended to configure 3 or 5 controller nodes.
 For more information, refer to the [etcd documentation](https://etcd.io/docs/latest/faq/#why-an-odd-number-of-cluster-members).

+## System considerations

+If your controllers are cloned virtual machines or deployed from a template, make sure that `/etc/machine-id` is unique on every controller.
+If not you may get unexpected results with some components, e.g. Konnectivity connections).

 ## Load Balancer

 Control plane high availability requires a tcp load balancer, which acts as a single point of contact to access the controllers.
 The load balancer needs to allow and route traffic to each controller through the following ports: